vmware-tanzu-learning/cnd-config-practices-eduk8s/workshop-instructions/content/exercises/02-using-configmap.md

 In this exercise, you used ConfigMap of Kubernetes to set up properties of an application.

+Now there are some issues to consider with the way configuration properties are provided to the applications in this exercise:

+-   The configuration data among application instances become more and more different as time goes on: this is called "Configuration Drift".

+-   You don't want to set configuration data by hand.
+    If you need to change a configuration, you will want to make a change in source code-controlled manner, which will be picked by automated deployment tool.

+-   Some configuration data such as password need to be protected.
+This might require the usage of security-enabled configuration servers such as Vault from HashiCorp or CredHub from Cloud Foundry.

 # Resources

 - [ConfigMap Overview](https://kubernetes.io/docs/tasks/configure-pod-container/configure-pod-configmap/)
 - [ConfigMap API Documentation](https://kubernetes.io/docs/reference/generated/kubernetes-api/v1.19/#configmap-v1-core)